 While it can’t necessarily be said that cashews are bad for dogs, it wouldn’t be accurate to say they’re good for dogs either.
-Your dog can eat cashews, as long as they’re not mixed with other nuts, and preferably if they’re not salted or seasoned in any way.
-These nuts might not be the best snack, but one now and again won’t hurt him.
+Your dog can eat cashews as long as they’re not mixed with other nuts, preferably if they’re not salted or seasoned in any way.
+These nuts might not be the best snack, but one now and again won’t hurt them.
 However, considering the pros and cons involved, there really is no reason why you should feed nuts to your dog.

 If you decide to feed cashews to your dog, remember to offer them in very small quantities, and don’t feed them on a regular basis.
 If you have more questions about feeding this nut or other human foods to your dog, talk to your veterinarian.

 Here at the AKC, we field many queries from anxious dog owners about what is and isn’t safe for their canine companions to eat.
 Questions range from the obvious (“Can dogs eat steak bones?”) to the trendy (“Can dogs eat quinoa?”)
 Check out more “Can dogs eat…” articles on AKC.org to see what other foods could be harmful to your dog, including cherries, avocados, and onions.